cult-of-coders/grapher/docs/linker_engine.md

 paymentProfileUserLink.set(userId); // or a user object that contains `_id`
 ```

-You can also `set` objects that aren't in the database yet:
+You can also `set()` objects that aren't in the database yet.
+Performing a `set()` will automatically execute the update or insert in the database.

 ```js
 const userPaymentProfileLink = Meteor.users.getLink(userId, 'paymentProfile');